-Plus, with lifetime plans you don’t have to worry about paying a recurring subscription payment every month or year.
+Plus, with lifetime plans you don’t have to worry about recurring payments every month or year.
 This protects you from accidentally having your account suspended due to lack of payment.
 Although most cloud storage providers keep a copy of your files to allow you to resubscribe, eventually your data will be deleted.

 Now for the cons: nothing lasts forever.
 Even though these plans are sold as “lifetime access,” the unfortunate reality is that companies can go out of business, which means that they won’t be able to provide you with online storage.

 There’s also a chance that the terms of the deal could be altered in the future — as happened with Zoolz Backup’s “lifetime” offer.
 We have no reason to believe that pCloud or Icedrive would go down this road, though Icedrive is still a new service.

 That concludes our rundown of the best options for lifetime cloud storage.
 Although there are unfortunately only two real options, you can still store quite a lot of data in the cloud without having to pay, especially if you’re willing to spread it across multiple services.

 At the end of the day, if you need a lot of storage and don’t like the idea of recurring subscription fees, then we think pCloud is the best lifetime choice.
 However, if you’re more concerned with price than you are with advanced features and you don’t want to pay extra for zero-knowledge encryption, Icedrive is probably the better option.